 At Wodensborough Ormiston Academy we have a strong AEN SEND) Team.
-We have An assistant principle who has secured the national Award for SENCos.
-The SENCO has the National Award for SENCos and a BA (HONS) in Special Educational Needs and Inclusion, and a PGCE in Special Needs.
+We have a senior assistant principle who has secured the national Award for SENCos.
+The SENCO has the National Award for SENCos and a BA (HONS) in Special Educational Needs and Inclusion and Education Studies.